Rabbi Dr Zvi Aviner

 7: They took with them a brunch of the Tree of Life.

 Back in Eden, Adam and Eve, could violate only

 Here on Earth, the other four Commandments became

 also relevant to their life.
-Foremost of them
+As we’ve said,

 “Adam knew his wife Eve, and she conceived